 - Goku's intelligence seems to increase a few notches while he's a Super Saiyan, using more sophisticated words and a being a lot less childish.

 - In Episode 53 he explains in great detail why Trunk's muscled form is not enough to defeat Cell from an almost scientific perspective.
 When Gohan expresses confusion, he reverts back to his idiot personality, and when Gohan asks what just happened, Goku's response seems to indicate he only cares about fighting and every ounce of intelligence in his brain is dedicated to it.
+This is supported by his Batman Gambit, which he claims he did by "treating the whole thing like a fight."

 - When punching Jeice in the face over and over, Goku points out that Jeice could actually trying dodging his punches.